 Limitations on Membership

-The Board of Directors shall ensure that at all times the numbers of Corporate Members in membership of the Credit Union does not exceed the restrictions specified in the Act.
+The Board of Directors shall always ensure that the numbers of Corporate Members in membership of the Credit Union does not exceed 10% (or such other amount as prescribed by law) of the total number of members of the Credit Union.

-A corporate body which is a member of the Credit Union shall appoint a representative who shall during the continuance of his/her appointment be entitled to exercise in any general meeting of the Credit Union all such rights and powers as the corporate body would exercise if it was an individual person.
+A corporate body which is a member of the Credit Union shall appoint a representative who shall during the continuance of their appointment, be entitled to exercise in any general meeting of the Credit Union all such rights and powers as the corporate body would exercise if it was an individual person.
 The Credit Union shall require such notification of a corporate body’s appointed representative as the Board of Directors may from time to time decide.

+If the number of Corporate Members should exceed the limit prescribed at any time, then the Board of Directors shall take all steps to reduce the number below the limit prescribed by expelling from membership those Corporate Members determined by the Board of Directors using a policy and procedure determined by the Board.
+In determining the policy for the expulsion of Corporate Members the Board of Directors will conduct an assessment of the impact to the Credit Union of expelling any particular Corporate Member.

 A Member of the Credit Union may hold more than one account in the Credit Union.